numbas/editor/docs/tutorials/create-exam.rst

     :alt: The "create a new exam" form.

 Once created, you can  try out your exam straight away.
-Click the :guilabel:`Run` link in the sidebar on the left.
+Click the :guilabel:`Run` button on the left of the navigation bar.
 The compiled exam will open in a new window and you can have a go at answering the questions.

 .. image:: screenshots/exam_edit_testrun.png